HL7/davinci-deqm/source/pages/datax.md

 `POST|[base]/Measure/[measure-id]/$data-requirements`

-Note the use of the `periodStart` and `periodEnd` parameters supports description of data requirements that filter based on the reporting period.
+Note the use of the `periodStart` and `periodEnd` parameters supports description of data requirements that filter based on the measurement period.
 For example, a measure may require data for a certain procedure within the last three years, and the data requirements returned will reflect that period.

 {% include examplebutton.html example="data-requirements-example" b_title = "Click Here To See Example Data Requirements operation" %}